-Clients MUST validate this field upon reception of 401-B0 messages.
+Clients MUST validate this field upon reception of the 401-INIT messages.

-However, when the client is a Web browser with any scripting capabilities, underlying TLS channel used with HTTP/TLS MUST provide server identity verification.
-This means (1) anonymous Diffie-Hellman key exchange ciphersuite MUST NOT be used, and (2) the verification of server certificate provided from the server MUST be employed.
+However, when the client is a Web browser with any scripting capabilities, the underlying TLS channel used with HTTP/TLS MUST provide server identity verification.
+This means (1) the anonymous Diffie-Hellman key exchange ciphersuite MUST NOT be used, and (2) the verification of the server certificate provided from the server MUST be performed.

-For other systems, when underlying TLS channel used with HTTP/TLS does not provide server identity verification, the client SHOULD ensure that all responses are validated using the Mutual authentication protocol, regardless of the existence of the 401-B0 responses.
+For other systems, when the underlying TLS channel used with HTTP/TLS does not perform server identity verification, the client SHOULD ensure that all the responses are validated using the Mutual authentication protocol, regardless of the existence of the 401-INIT responses.

-Note: The protocol defines two variants for validation on TLS connections.
-The method "tls-key" method is more secure.
+Note: The protocol defines two variants for validation on the TLS connections.
+The "tls-key" method is more secure.
 However, there are some situations where tls-cert is more preferable.

-- When TLS accelerating proxies are used.
-In this case, it is difficult for the authenticating server to acquire the TLS key information which is used between the client and the proxy.
-It is not the case for client-side "tunneling" proxies using CONNECT method extension of HTTP. - When a black-box implementation of the TLS protocol is used on either peer.
+- When TLS accelerating proxies are used, it is difficult for the authenticating server to acquire the TLS key information that is used between the client and the proxy.
+This is not the case for client-side "tunneling" proxies using a CONNECT method extension of HTTP. - When a black-box implementation of the TLS protocol is used on either peer.

-Implementations supporting Mutual authentication over HTTPS protocol SHOULD support "tls-cert" validation.
-Support for "tls-key" validation is OPTIONAL for both servers and clients.
+Implementations supporting a Mutual authentication over the HTTPS protocol SHOULD support the "tls-cert" validation.
+Support for "tls-key" validation is OPTIONAL for both the servers and clients.

-8. Decision procedure for the client
+8. Decision procedure for client

-To securely implement the protocol, the user client must be careful for accepting authenticated responses from the server.
-This also holds upon reception of "normal responses" (responses which do not contain Mutual-related headers) from HTTP servers.
+To securely implement the protocol, the user client must be careful about accepting the authenticated responses from the server.
+This also holds true for the reception of "normal responses" (responses which do not contain Mutual-related headers) from HTTP servers.

-Clients SHOULD implement the decision procedure equivalent to the one shown below.
+Clients SHOULD implement a decision procedure equivalent to the one shown below.
 (Unless implementers understand what is required for the security, they should not alter this.)
-Especially, clients SHOULD NOT accept "normal responses" unless explicitly allowed below.
-The labels on the steps are for informational purpose only.
-Entries within each step are checked in top-to-bottom order, and the first clause satisfied SHOULD be taken.
+In particular, clients SHOULD NOT accept "normal responses" unless explicitly allowed below.
+The labels on the steps are for informational purposes only.
+Action entries within each step are checked in top-to-bottom order, and the first clause satisfied SHOULD be taken.